iot-benchmark/iot-benchmark.github.io/_protocols/protocol1.md

 uid: protocol1
 name: Protocol 1
 description: >
-  This is a *markdown* description of the protocol.
+  This protocol is *just a placeholder*.
 ---

 {% include protocol.md %}